-Connecting a local service to a K8s cluster (Local Mode)
+Connecting a local application to a Kubernetes cluster (Local Mode)

 This feature is still experimental.
 We're still working on some open tasks to improve the feature stability and usability.
 It means that:

-Local mode feature is only supported by certain module types and providers.
+Local mode feature is only supported by certain action types and providers.

 There is a number of functional limitations in the current version.